 Sometimes our writing can be purely functional.
 We just need to clearly communicate.
-But sometimes there is an opportunity to really stand out from the crowd; your website, creative campaigns, emails, social posts etc. Even small micro interactions can be an opportunity to do something that stands out and stays with people.
+But sometimes, there is an opportunity to really stand out from the crowd; your website, creative campaigns, emails, social posts etc. Even small micro-interactions can be an opportunity to do something that stands out and stays with people.
 We’ll create guidelines that allow your brand personality to shine in everything you say or do including:

 Brands need to be better ‘storytellers’.
 But there are millions of different stories out there, so how do you know which kind to tell?
 Christopher Booker suggests seven classic narratives that you can use as the basis for your storyline:

-Some brands speak from on high.
+Some brands speak from up high.
 Some get down in the trenches.
 How you come across can be massively shaped by how close or distant, how aloof or familiar you are with your reader.
 So, when you’re trying to inject your words with energy, think about where you stand.

 The best kind of marketing is word of mouth.
 So who better to sound like than one of your own biggest fans?
 Many of today’s brands curate content, host communities and cater for different cultures.
-It hardly makes sense to speak like a corporate at all.
+It hardly makes sense to speak like a corporation at all.
 So, why not try adopting the voice of the people?
 Are you a super-user?
 A passionate nerd?
 A pundit who tells it like it is?

 Sometimes, we skirt around the real issues.
 We are sensitive, we are nice and we are…a bit bland.
 What some brands need is someone to come along and rip off the sticking plaster.
 Address the elephant in the room.
 Tell it like it is.
 So, if you’re in a category full of conventions, ask yourself: what is the unspoken truth that nobody has dared to mention?
 Is it something society considers taboo?
 Something a little rude or naughty?
 Or just something we all take for granted?